Code-Institute-Submissions/milestone-one-4/README.md

 I'd like to thank my mentor, Moosa for his help on the project as well as my friend Austin for reviewing the site.

 ### Content
 I used documentation from Bootstrap for a few sections, such as the navbar.
-The rest of the features/code were based off of components from projects throughout modules 1-5.
+The rest of the features/code were based off of components from code institute projects throughout modules 1-5.

 ### Media
 All of the images hosted on this site are my intellectual property.
 FireFly is a real company, registered in the state of California.
 My hope for this site and this program is to build a fully functional eCommerce website where customers can order prints from the skies of California directly to their doors.